-Within the grounds of a 400 year old tudor manor house, the self catering holiday properties at Kenegie Manor enjoy a peaceful position just outside colourful Penzance in West Cornwall.
+Within the grounds of a 400 year old tudor manor house, the self catering holiday properties at Pendra Loweth enjoy a peaceful position just outside colourful Penzance in West Cornwall.

 The grounds around the resort sit around 100 metres above sea level, and it is possible to catch some excellent views of St Michael’s Mount and the surrounding areas.
 The resort offers a variety of self catering accommodation, from barn conversions and more modern bungalows to splendid manor house apartments that have been thoughtfully converted and restored – all set in well kept gardens in West Cornwall.